Richard Warren

 Richard Warren (c.
-1583 – 1628) was one of the passengers on the Pilgrim ship Mayflower and a signer of the Mayflower Compact.
+1583 – 1628) was one of the passengers on the Pilgrim ship Mayflower, he was one of the 41 men to sign the Mayflower Compact.

 Early life

 Richard Warren married Elizabeth Walker, at Great Amwell, Hertfordshire, on 14 April 1610.
 Elizabeth Walker was the daughter of Augustine Walker of Great Amwell.
 She was baptised at Baldock in September 1583.
 This information came to light with the discovery of Augustine Walker's will dated 19 April 1613, in which he named his daughter Elizabeth and her children Mary, Ann and Sarah Warren.

 Based on his marriage in Hertfordshire, speculation is that he also came from that county.
 His parentage and apparent birthplace are uncertain, but there is a Warren family that may be of that ancestry residing in the vicinity of Therfield.

 The author and genealogist Charles Edward Banks states that Warren came from London and was called a "merchant" of that city.
 Warren was one of those very few English merchants who signed on to make the Mayflower voyage as a member of the Leiden contingent.
 His reason for this has not been determined, and given his status, it is unusual that little is actually known of him.